Adaptive Skills - Self-help skills the child uses for daily living (such as feeding, toileting, dressing).

 Physical Therapy- Professional services that help enable bodily movement and helps prevent onset of mobility difficulties.

 Positive Behavior Support- Analysis of a child's problematic behavior and identification of the reasons and triggers for the behavior then the teaching of proper and expected behavior.

 Pragmatics- Social rules for appropriate, meaningful use of speech and conversation.

 Prosody- The rhythm and melody of spoken language.
 Includes rate, pitch, stress, inflection intonation.
-Children with ASD that verbalize tend to have odd intonation in their speech, flat, monotonous or sing-songy.
-Children with ASD that have limited speech tend to make unusual sounds.
+Children with ASD who verbalize tend to have odd intonation in their speech, flat, monotonous, or sing-songy.
+Children with ASD who have limited speech tend to make unusual sounds.

-Psychological Services- Administering of psychological and educational tests, interpretation of test results, and efforts to understand the neurobiological process that result in cognitive functions and behaviors.
+Psychological Services- Administering of psychological and educational tests, test result interpretation, and efforts to understand the neurobiological process that result in cognitive functions and behaviors.

 Receptive Language- The ability to understand words and comprehend sentences produced by others.

 Regulatory and Sensory Systems- The internal systems that control ability to register and respond to internal sensory input and external stimuli.